alexlaverty/laverty-mcgree-family-history/index.md

 GRAFTON'S Len and Elsie Laverty, (back left) were the surprised centres of attention at a family gathering planned for their 50th wedding anniversary by their 11 children.

 Grand-children (from left) Aaron, Jason, Andrew, Alex, Melissa, Andrea and Michael were among the 50-odd Laverty family members celebrating the day.
-Large families may be old-fash ioned but according to Mrs Laverty, they're a key to happiness.
+Large families may be old-fashioned but according to Mrs Laverty, they're a key to happiness.
 She says her 11 children have kept her young and her marriage healthy.

 Now celebrating her 50th wed ding anniversary with her husband Len, she says the couple has always put the children first.
 Now her children have returned the compliment.